TeOld74/TyMos-Clock/README.md

 A unique mechatronic clock featuring 29 servo motors controlled by ESP32, creating an engaging and artistic way to display time.

-## 📷 Photos

-*Coming soon - project photos and videos will be added here*

 ## ✨ Features

 - **29 Servo Motors**: Each motor contributes to the mechanical display of time